 This certificate is designed to provide students with entry level manufacturing skills in composites and a foundation to pursue other certificates and two year degrees in manufacturing in this specialty.

-- Demonstrate an understanding of composite terminology with the ability to define, utilize and explain composite terminology.
+- Demonstrate an understanding of composites terminology, with the ability to define, utilize, and explain pertinent vocabulary.

-- Employ the proper techniques and procedures to use hand tools and precision measuring devises commonly found in a composites fabrication shop.
+- Employ the proper techniques and procedures in the use of hand tools, power equipment, and precision measuring devises commonly found in a composites fabrication shop.

 - Describe matrix materials, resins and fiber reinforcements and their design considerations for advanced composite material structures with an emphasis on mechanical, physical, and manufacturing properties.

 - Demonstrate an understanding of the applications of composites in industry and the career paths available.